Concrete18/Game-Save-Manager/README.md

 ### Backup Compression

-* Backup compression for saving space can be enabled in the config.
+* Backup of saves uses compression for saving space.
-* When restoring, compressed files are detected regardless of compression setting.
 * Use below command to view available compression formats.

 ```python